TURKS AND CAICOS ISLANDS

 2006.
 On 30 April 2009, Britain suspended the Constitution for up to two years following an

 investigation of rampant corruption by government leaders.
-Executive power is now
+Executive power was

-exclusively wielded by the governor on behalf of the Queen.
-Fundamental Rights and
+exclusively wielded by the governor on behalf of the Queen until promulgation of a new

 Declaration of Human Rights and are detailed below.
 For the full English text of Turks and